I hope this will be your guide to the best places to retire in Mexico.

 Mexico’s real estate economy continues to boom.
 As the cost of living in the USA and Canada skyrockets, many people are heading south and they’re taking their strong currencies with them.

 This means that finding a house by the beach for under $100,000 is basically impossible unless it needs to be torn down and built up again from scratch.

 Of course, there are still bargains to be had.
 And for many people, $250,000 USD for a 2-bedroom house by the beach is an absolute steal.

-Or maybe, like many people who retire in Mexico, you’re simply looking for a plot of land that you can build your dream retirement home on.
+Or maybe, like many people who retire in Mexico, you’re simply looking for a plot of land on which you can build your dream retirement home.